-From a policy perspective, it is important to compare the relative incidence of merit subsidies and unwarranted nonmerit subsidies.
-The definition of merit subsidies has been strictly limited to four items: food, primary and secondary education, health and water supply, and sanitation.
+water supply and sanitation.
 All other subsidies are considered unwarranted non-merit subsidies.
-The share of merit subsidies increased from around 36% in 1987-88 to over 44% in 2015-16 (Table 2; for statewise details, see Appendix Tables A2.1 and A2.2, p 60).
+The share of merit subsidies increased from around 36% in 1987-88 to over 44% in 2015-16 (Table 2)9.
 But that means unwarranted non-merit subsidies still account for 56% of total subsidies.